core-wg/resource-directory/draft-ietf-core-resource-directory.md

 pairs providing metadata about resource links, need to be supported by Resource Directories .
 External catalogues that are represented in other formats may be converted to common web linking formats for storage and access by Resource Directories.
-Since it is common practice for these to be URN encoded, simple and lossless structural transforms should generally be sufficient to store external metadata in Resource Directories.
+Since it is common practice for these to be encoded in URNs {{?RFC8141}}, simple and lossless structural transforms should generally be sufficient to store external metadata in Resource Directories.

 The additional features of Resource Directory allow sectors to be defined